MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 #### The rendering of the word report has been cancelled because it took longer than the specified threshold ({0})"

 This message occurs when a report that based on a Word layout takes longer to generate than the specified threshold.
 The event is only relevant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online.
-There's no threshold for on-premises.
+There's no timeout for on-premises.

 #### The number of processed rows exceeded ({0} rows) the maximum number of rows ({1} rows).
 Requesting cancellation of the action.